-Our Legacy Youth Panel is made up of 25 young people, between the ages of 13 and 21, from the five Olympic host boroughs, who have been given the unique opportunity to help shape the future of the Olympic Park.
+Our Legacy Youth Panel is made up of 25 young people, between the ages of 13 and 21, from the five Olympic Host Boroughs, who have been given the unique opportunity to help shape the future of the Queen Elizabeth Olympic Park.

 The Panel was formed to harness the growing interest and enthusiasm of young people about the regeneration of east London.
 It also offers practical experience and skills development in areas such as group and team work, communication, event planning and, specifically, urban design and planning.

 They have, over the course of a year, been actively involved in:

 Each year, 25 young people are selected from a competitive pool of candidates, ranging in ages from 13-21 years old.